I feel my rights concerning free movement of capital under EU law have not been respected. What can I do?

 YES – this right is not limited to EU nationals.
 Example – cases C-163/94, C-165/94 and C-250/94, Sanz de Lera

-Certain countries that joined the EU in 2004-07 have been allowed to temporarily maintain restrictions on this until the following dates (not inclusive):
+Certain countries that joined the EU in 2004-13 have been allowed to temporarily maintain restrictions on such purchases until the following dates (not inclusive):

 - 1 May 2011